Getting into the weeds for the grassroots

 Access to Energy

 Having access not only to renewable energy, but even being connected to an electrical grid at all, is still an issue for many people, particularly in rural areas and for tribal nations.
-In addition, communities who do have access to electricity are increasingly facing power outages from disasters or even preemptive shutoffs to prevent wildfires.
+In addition, communities that do have access to electricity are increasingly facing power outages from disasters or even preemptive shutoffs to prevent wildfires.
 Within this realm, there is a growing movement to consider energy as a human right to ensure affordable access to renewable energy to every single person.
+To learn more, check out our California Public Safety Power Shutoffs Policy Brief Series and the accompanying webinar, our Utility Shutoffs and the COVID-19 Pandemic Policy Brief. and our Energy Justice in Climate Change Adaptation for Western States Policy Brief.

 Community solar (or community energy) refers to various approaches to cooperatively generating renewable energy.
 It is often seen as an alternative to households and business who for one reason or another cannot access rooftop solar.
 Typically community solar entails offsite, but nearby, generation of electricity that multiple electricity customers share.
 Equitable community solar also considers issues such as community ownership and control of such resources and whether all communities are fairly accessing and benefiting from projects.